yaloms/h-core-snapshot/README.md

-At some point, LLMs stop executing and start explaining.

-You ask for a plan —
+You ask for a plan.
-you get context, options, and reasoning.
+You get talk.

-But not action.
+Not action.

-# H-Core Snapshot forces a different behavior.
+# H-Core Snapshot removes interpretation.

 No explanations.
 No branching.